Pierre-Alexandre35/plagius/README.md

   - The main “logic” for your application must be written in Java
   - UI may be web-based, using HTML/CSS/JavaScript
 • You may use existing libraries for basic infrastructure
-  - Parsing code, building ASTs, …
+  - Parsing code, building ASTs
   - But not for the main logic that identifies similarities
 • Follow the development process as presented in the lectures
   - Testing, documentation, version control, continuous integration